addu390/addu390.github.io/_posts/2022-05-08-fraud-and-risk-assessment.md

 The kill-switch service can store the ruleset in a key-value cache-store such as Redis with a longer TTL and update the cache when the rules are expired or modified.

-The application calling the kill-switch service still has to bear the network latency to make the API call, possibly in backend APIs.
+The application calling the kill-switch service still has to bear the network latency to make the API call, possibly for most backend APIs.
 Using another layer of Redis is a bad idea, given the TTL may have to be seconds.
 A better approach is to load the kill-switch rules relevant to the integrated application at run-time for a predefined frequency, using a scheduler + queue combination.

 The barebone implementation of KS: [https://github.com/addu390/django-kill-switch](https://github.com/addu390/django-kill-switch)

-The different components involved are as follows:
+The different **components** involved are as follows:

 <img src="./assets/posts/ks-system-design.png" />
 <p style="text-align: center;">Kill Switch Service System Design </p>

 - **Data Store (MySQL):** To validate and store the rule(s).
-- **Queue (RabbitMQ/Kafka):** (for Client application) Scheduler callback pushed to a queue to update the kill-switch rules (in-memory).
+- **Queue (RabbitMQ/Kafka):** (for Client application) Scheduler callback pushed to a queue to import the kill-switch rules (in-memory).
 - **Key-value Cache (Redis):** To cache the rules to facilitate low latency API calls.

 ### 3.4.
 Conclusion